 For all four test cases a mesh sensitivity study was performed.
-Table 2 presents details of the mesh density details, where the finest mesh was found to provide mesh converged (forces and moments convergence to four significant figures, and convergence of the surface pressure distribution to within $\Delta C_p \sim \pm 0.0005$) in all cases.
-For all meshes, the first cell height adjacent to the body surface as set at 1×10^{-5} times the afterbody cross-sectional diameter, D, as previous studies have shown that this gives a wall y+ value of the order of 1 across the body surface, except the region very close to the nose tip, where the experimental boundary layers are laminar in reality.
+Table 2 presents details of the mesh density details, where the finest mesh was found to provide mesh converged (forces and moments convergence to four significant figures, and convergence of the surface pressure distribution to within $\Delta C_p \sim \pm 0.0005$ ) in all cases.
+For all meshes, the first cell height adjacent to the body surface as set at $1 \times 10^{-5}$ times the afterbody cross-sectional diameter, D, as previous studies have shown that this gives a wall y+ value of the order of 1 across the body surface, except the region very close to the nose tip, where the experimental boundary layers are laminar in reality.

 Once the converged result was obtained on the finest mesh, this was then further refined using feature adaptive mesh refinement and the solution continued until convergence was re-established on this adapted mesh.
 This refinement was done using pressure gradient (greater than 200 Pa/m) as the refinement metric, such that refinement was focussed across the shock wave, and in the vortices.
-Figure 5 presents, for test case 1 at zero angle of attack, the final refined mesh on the upper symmetry plane as an example, and the corresponding density contours demonstrating the sharpness with which the nose shock wave is resolved.
+Figure 5 presents, for test case 1, at zero angle of attack, the final refined mesh on the upper symmetry plane as an example, and the corresponding density contours demonstrating the sharpness with which the nose shock wave is resolved.

-Mesh Axial Radial Circumferential Prismatic Total cell
+Mesh Axial Radial Circumferential Total cell

-cells cells cells layers count
+cells cells cells count

-Structured coarse 90 45 45 - 182,250
+Structured coarse 90 45 45 182,250

-Structured intermediate 1 90 90 90 - 729,000
+Structured intermediate 1 90 90 90 729,000

-Structured intermediate 2 120 90 90 - 972,000
+Structured intermediate 2 120 90 90 972,000

-Structured fine 120 120 120 - 1,728,000
+Structured fine 120 120 120 1,728,000

-Hybrid coarse - - - 15 1,105,384

-Hybrid intermediate - - - 20 1,369,153

-Hybrid fine - - - 20 1,643,123

-Table 2: Mesh size details ( indicates the cell count before any mesh adaption).
+Table 2: Mesh size details (subsequent mesh adaption was performed only on fine mesh).

-Figure 5: Example adapted mesh and corresponding computed density contours, M=2.0. $\alpha=0^{\circ}$, $Re_D=1.2x10^{\circ}$.
+Figure 5: Example adapted mesh and corresponding computed density contours, $M=2.0. \alpha=0^{\circ}$ , $Re_D=1.2x10^{\circ}$ .